schko/aiyprojects-raspbian/README.md

 The previous `voicekit` branch contains code just for the Voice Kit, and the `master` branch contains the original deprecated `Voice Recognizer` demo.

+## Additional steps

+To set up AIY for Google Text to Speech applications, you need to:
+1. pip3 install google-cloud-texttospeech
+1. export GOOGLE_APPLICATION_CREDENTIALS="/cloud_speech.json"

 ## Documentation

 If you're just getting started with the Vision or Voice kit, see the